What is customer loyalty?

 Managing call centers today involves much more than scheduling agents to staff the phone lines.
-Working as a call center agent is a stressful endeavor, and it’s up to you as a manager to cultivate a positive working atmosphere, foster a sense of ownership, and motivate your team to succeed, and most importantly, to stay informed on contact center best practices.
+Working as a call center agent is a stressful endeavor, and it’s up to you as a manager to cultivate a positive working atmosphere, foster a sense of ownership, motivate your team to succeed, and most importantly, to stay informed on contact center best practices.

 Of course, technology advances now make it easier to measure and optimize just about every facet of call center operations, but what technology tools of the trade should you adopt?
 The reality is that today’s call centers can generate revenue for the company, rather than existing solely as a necessary cost center as many did in years past.
 From enhancing the customer experience to up-selling and cross-selling, call center agents can serve several functions as an extension of customer support or customer service operations.
 Having the right technology, such as speech analytics tools, can help agents improve the customer experience.

 Given these trends and influences, managing a call center requires skillful juggling, prioritization skills, and a bit of technical savvy to take full advantage of the tools at your disposal while promoting a healthy company culture.
 That’s why we’ve put together this comprehensive guide to help you navigate your role as a call center manager and effectively balance the many facets of your role.
 From hiring for the right fit to effective training, motivating and engaging your team, workforce management, and more, we’ve rounded up 101 tips and sage advice from some of the most influential leaders in call center management, leadership, customer service, and more.

 Click on a link below to jump to tips in a specific section:

 - Customer Service in the Call Center

 - Leveraging Technology to Improve Call Center Operations